OXID-eSales/graphql-base-module/docs/consuming/PlaceOrder.rst

 Finally placing the order
 -------------------------

-Now that the stage is setup, all that needs to be done is to place the order via the ``placeOrder`` mutation.
+Now that the stage is set up, all that needs to be done is to place the order via the ``placeOrder`` mutation.

 .. code-block:: graphql